-Moosehead Gold Property (NL, Canada)
+Moosehead Gold Property (NL, Canada) - NEW Agreement announcement pending

 The Moosehead gold property is optimally located in a road accessible region of central Newfoundland and has been held in whole, or in part, by Altius for more than a decade.
 The project was subject of a “inactive” JV with Agnico Eagle (2001-2014) until October 2014 (the last significant work program on the property was in 2004).
 The 24.5km2 project is now 100% held by Altius and features high grade gold mineralization with drill intersections of up to 170.3 g/t Au over 1.53 metres as well as wide spread mineralized quartz boulders grading up to 442 g/t Au in grab samples throughout the property.

 Historic drilling on the property was largely restricted to vertical depths of less than 125 metres below surface, and the only ‘deep hole’ intersected 278 g/t Au over 0.50 metres at a hole depth of 257 metres.
 Highlights of the drilling includes:

 |MH-01-13:||96.7 g/t over 1.5 m at 38.0 m|